Active learning is the AI within RelativityOne’s analytics suite.

-A coverage review is a review of those documents in the ‘valley’ which the system is unsure about.
+A coverage review is a review of those documents in the ‘valley’ that the system is unsure about.
 The system analyses the decisions you make on these documents and subsequently learns and improves its own accuracy, further separating those mountains and reducing the documents between them.

 Now is probably a good time to run what we call an elusion test.
 What’s an elusion test?

-The system starts serving the reviewer’s documents that it feels are not relevant.
+The system starts serving the reviewers documents that it feels are not relevant.
 If we find a relevant document, the test is considered a fail and we go back to a prioritised review.

-During elusion testing, using the magic of statistical analysis, we measure how well the system is performing, and ask ourselves, “If we stop reviewing now, how many documents could we potentially miss?” and of course this becomes a matter of proportionality.
+During elusion testing, using the magic of statistical analysis, we measure how well the system is performing, and ask ourselves, “If we stop reviewing now, how many documents could we potentially miss?” and of course, this becomes a matter of proportionality.

 You would continue until you feel that the chance of finding any further relevant document would be disproportionate to the resources and cost required to find them.